 Joshua has been dedicated to building vibrant, healthy neighborhoods throughout his career.
 Prior to becoming the Executive Director for EBALDC, Joshua was the Director of Real Estate Consulting at the Northern California Community Loan Fund (NCCLF) from 2006-2013, and worked as a Senior Project Manager and then Director of EBALDC’s Real Estate Development Department from 1994-2006.
 Joshua is a founding board member for the Community Arts Stabilization Trust (CAST), and throughout his career, has been an active civic leader, serving for 13 years on the board of the Emeryville Unified School District.
 Joshua holds a BA in Architecture from UC Berkeley and a MS in Real Estate Development from MIT.

-Director of Housing & Community Development (HCD), City of Oakland
+Former Director of Housing & Community Development (HCD), City of Oakland

-As Director of HCD, Ms. Byrd is responsible for the overall management of HCD, which is responsible for the creation and preservation of decent affordable housing; funding organizations that provide economic development, public facilities, infrastructure, and social services for low and moderate income communities; managing HUD grant programs; and developing housing policy and information.
+As Director of HCD, Ms. Byrd was responsible for the overall management of HCD, which is responsible for the creation and preservation of decent affordable housing; funding organizations that provide economic development, public facilities, infrastructure, and social services for low and moderate income communities; managing HUD grant programs; and developing housing policy and information.
 Ms. Byrd previously held the position of Manager of the Community Development Block Grant Program for the City of Oakland.
 Michele holds a Master’s Degree in Public Administration from California State, Hayward and a Bachelor’s Degree in Political Science from UC Davis.

 Director of Housing Development, MidPen Housing Corporation